- Computers & Software»

-3. Use SMART Status to Assess Disk Drive Health
+SMART Status Feature to Assess Disk Drive Health

-Modern computers ship with SMART feature enabled within the BIOS, and Windows 8 operating system actually warns about a failing hard disk drive.
+Modern computers ship with SMART feature enabled within the BIOS, and Windows 8 operating system actually warns about a failing hard disk.

-If SMART is not enabled in the CMOS setup, make sure it is and see if you receive warnings about hard disk health.
+If SMART is not enabled in the CMOS setup, make sure it is.

-If software tools fail to see the disk drive, or it is on and off intermittently, maybe it is DIY time to make visual assessment of the disk drive and related parts inside the computer.
+If software tools fail to help out, or it is intermittently on and off, maybe it is DIY time to make a visual assessment of the disk drive and related parts of the computer.

-Make sure all data and power cables connect well to the disk drive and motherboard connectors.
-Assess both PATA and SATA cables depending on the drive type.
+Make sure all data and power cables connect well to the drive and to the motherboard connectors.
+Assess both PATA and SATA cables.

 This especially so if the computer no longer sees the drive.
-Hard disks can develop erratic behavior when data or power cables attached to them are failing or the contacts on the board or the drives are blocked and contaminated by dust and corrosion.
+Erratic behavior when may arise when data or power cables are failing or the contacts on the board or drives are blocked and contaminated by dust and corrosion.

 The next step is to clean the contacts and corroded points on the circuit board and the cables.
 Further still, try other data and power cables and see if they make any difference.

-If dirt and cabling are not the issue, pull out the hard disk and connect it as secondary disk or external disk onto the desktop or laptop.
+If dirt and cabling are not the issue, pull out the hard disk and connect it as secondary or external storage onto the desktop or laptop.

 If however, the external disk is the one you are troubleshooting, make sure to swap the USB cables just in case.
 Some USB cables don’t usually supply voltage enough to power up the drive.

-Most external hard disks ship with Y USB cables and they require that both are plugged in.
+Some external connector ship with Y USB cables and they require that both are plugged in.
 For better results when using the desktop computer, always plug the cables into the USB ports located at the rear of the system unit.

 Make sure to wrap it carefully inside a polythene bag before sticking it in the freezer.
 Overnight freezing should prep it for software recovery in the morning.